VinhCGI/git_training/PITCHME.md

 ### Step 4 - commit your changes

 ```
+$ git config --global core.editor notepad
-$ git commit -m "#ETS-115: a detailed message of what you did"
+$ git commit
 ```
+"#STEP-2: a detailed message of what you did"

 * Commit early, Commit Often